-- Virginia Village – Here you can find good schools, low crime rates, it is a family-friendly neighborhood.
+- Virginia Village – Here you can find good schools, low crime rates and a family-friendly neighborhood.
 The average home sale price: $341,156.

 - City Park – In this neighborhood, a big attraction is a huge park.
 Average home price: $418,249.